w3c/wai-arrm/content/visual-designer.md

 ## Case Study: How to use the Starter List
-A good way to get familiar with the checkpoints is to do a short case study.
-Think about how you might tackle the checkpoint in your role.
+A good way to get familiar with the tasks is to do a short case study.
+Think about how you might tackle the task in your role.

-Then, think of how meeting this checkpoint impacts an end user.
+Then, think of how meeting this task impacts an end user.

-### Checkpoint:
+### Task:

 IMG-018: Charts, graphs, infographics and other visual representations of information don't rely on color alone to convey information.

 ### Primary Role: Visual Designer

-"As the primary owner of this checkpoint, I will ensure I don't use color alone when I'm creating a highly visual graphical representation of data (numbers, relationships between items, etc.) - for example a pie chart, line graph, bar graph or any other infographic that relies heavily on symbols or color.
+"As the primary owner of this task, I will ensure I don't use color alone when I'm creating a highly visual graphical representation of data (numbers, relationships between items, etc.) - for example a pie chart, line graph, bar graph or any other infographic that relies heavily on symbols or color.

 I will work with the content author or stakeholder to ensure there's an alternative way of perceiving the data and relationships between the data sets.
 This could be a matrix/ table, or bullet list, or simple text format.